-The video of Nico and Inaki Williams arguing on the pitch after a key victory will go down in history as one of the top sibling moments in sports.
+The video of Inaki and Nico Williams arguing on the pitch after a key victory will go down in history as one of the top sibling moments in sports.

 But what’s more iconic is the picture of them running down the pitch with the Copa del Rey in front of Bilbao fans after defeating Mallorca in penalties.

-From growing up in a family of illegal immigrants to breaking the glass ceiling for black players at Bilbao, this is the remarkable story of the Williams brothers.
+From growing up in a family of undocumented immigrants to breaking the glass ceiling for black players at Bilbao, this is the remarkable story of the Williams brothers.

 Who are the Williams brothers?